Schooling levelsSchooling is divided into tiers:

 - Some schools actually had a dress code before the uniforms became mandatory.
 This could range from guidelines such as: skirts shorter than so-and-so many centimeters are not allowed to actually having to wear a uniform.

-- It's more complicated.
-Due to the some inconsistencies in the lawmaking process, there were no precise guidelines and many principals had little to no experience concerning school uniforms, so many schools ended up introducing haphazard vests just to fulfill the word of the law.
-The idea was promptly abolished.
-On the other hand, good private schools (usually run by the religious organizations) usually have some kind of dress code, more than often based on the British one.
+- On the other hand, good private schools (usually run by the religious organizations) usually have some kind of dress code, more often than not based on the British one.

-- In the communist era, school aprons (not uniforms, as they are made of thin material and worn 'over' regular clothes) adorned with the school emblem were mandatory for basic school students.
-They start to vanish in the late 80s and were universally considered butt ugly.
+- In the communist era, school aprons (not uniforms, as they were made of thin material and worn 'over' regular clothes) adorned with the school emblem were mandatory for basic school students.
+They start to vanish in the late 80s and were universally considered butt-ugly.

 Passing and Failure

-Generally, failure on your first try is common and to be expected of at least a large minority.
-Resits of pretty much everything are commonplace and nobody is surprised when 90% of test takers show up for a resit.
+While this is rather an exception everywhere up to High School, at universities failure on your first try is common and to be expected of at least a large minority.
+Resits of pretty much everything are commonplace and nobody is surprised when more than half of test takers show up for a resit.
 Or the resit of a resit.
-Or the resit of the resit of the resit.
-Et cetera.
+Or the resit of the resit of the resit, if your professor is kind.
 There is typically at least one chance to retake any of the major exams at a later time either to improve your result or to pass.

 - It depends - 90% resit rate usually indicates that there is something deeply wrong with either students (who may be total slackers) or the professor (who may be unable to adjust the exam to the material he teaches).
 Of course, nearly every school and department has its Training from Hell adherent.

 - It varies depending on the subject, school and professor.
-From what I've seen, the actual rates tend to be around 40%, usually for a mixture of both causes mentioned above.
+Actual rates tend to be around 40%, usually for a mixture of both causes mentioned above.